lucanurmio/knowledge-graphs-search/README.md

 Answering Complex Questions by Joining Multi-Document Evidence with Quasi Knowledge Graphs.
 SIGIR 2019: 105-114 [2]     Gjergji Kasneci, Fabian M. Suchanek, Georgiana Ifrim, Maya Ramanath, Gerhard Weikum:
 NAGA: Searching and Ranking Knowledge.
+[3] Report from Dagstuhl Seminar 18371 Knowledge Graphs: New Directions for Knowledge Representation on the Semantic Web

+## Introduction

+#Refer to Dagstuhl seminar[3]

+Today, the World Wide Web is evolving in terms of the Knowledge content at an unimaginable rate.
+Despite of this so many approaches developed in the past decades make the assumption that knowledge on the web, or elsewhere, is just a static thing.
+New methods, technologies and standards that we produce, or propose, need to start from the assumption that everything is dynamic, and build on that, rather than ignoring it and then potentially trying to cover it by add-ons at the end.

+Knowledge Graphs have an important role in organizing and making information more broadly available to people and machines.
+Although there are more and more efforts to build knowledge graphs that complement the “mainstream” KGs such as DBpedia and Wikidata, and a plethora of work that try to improve those knowledge graphs in various directions (e.g., adding missing pieces of information, or flagging incorrect axioms), there is a growing need to define the standards for an evaluation, and most importantly how to periodically update.
+For instance, Yuqing Gao from Microsoft pointed out their challenge of having a real-time knowledge graph, but with archiving, which is still a research challenge at Microsoft.
+Jamie Taylor of Google also acknowledged the long term evolution of the Google Knowledge Graph as one of their main challenges.
+The IBM Watson group is also struggling with similar challenges, although they claim to take a more dynamic approach, not focusing on one global knowledge graph, but a framework for building domain specific knowledge graphs, including knowledge discovery and analysis of change effects.
+Thus, their main struggles include modelling and analysing changing information and incrementally updating global knowledge on horizontally scaled storage solutions.

+Studying how knowledge graphs (KG) may capture the evolutionary nature of knowledge is a critical need that the community must address.
+In this report, we detail a motivating use-case which shows how importance it is to constantly evolve the KGs to address the modern requirements.

+The rest of the chapter is organized as follows.
+Section xx briefly explores related work that we may use as as starting points for further studying evolving knowledge graphs.
+Section xx describes our use-cases for showing how important it is to evolve the knowledge graphs, as identified during this Dagstuhl seminar[3].
+Section xx presents the experiments that we counducted during the course of this project.
+Finally, in Section xx, we summarize and conclude.

 ### TODO: